vqtran/vqtran.github.io/_pages/about.md

 Bio
 ===

 Hello!
-I'm a Staff Research Scientist at [Google Research NY](https://research.google/people/VinhQTran/) where I develop methods for sequence modeling / NLP, machine learning, and AI.
-My research interests are in all things related to improving, expanding, or rethinking the capabilities of language models, transformers, and other state-of-the-art sequence models.
-At Google, I have made significant contributions to efficient token-free models, generative retrieval, safety, and Bard v1 creativity.
+I'm a Staff Research Scientist at Google DeepMind in NY.
+These days my primary focus is improving Gemini training at the frontier, mostly on the pretraining side.
+I lead a small research group working on Gemini at the intersection of pretraining data, objectives, methodology and architectures.
+My general research interests revolve around anything that fundamentally changes the way we understand, train, or use langauge models at every stage of the modeling lifecycle.

-Prior to research, I worked on a wide variety of projects across Google including natural language generation for news, fact checking, database visualization, and distributed systems.
-In a previous life I was a full-stack software developer, and prior to that I attended Brown University as an undergrad ('16).
+Prior to research, I worked on a wide variety of projects across Google and Google Research including planet-scale distributed systems, database visualization, misinformation, fact checking, and news.
+In a previous life I was a full-stack web developer, and prior to that I attended Brown University as an undergrad ('16).

 Selected Publications